 A: No but, as with anywhere in the world, it always brings advantages.

-A: In 2011, there were about 11,500 British people living around the Coastal areas and with sales expected to be steady throughout 2012, this figure should increase substantially.
+In 2017, there were about 15,000 British people living around the Coastal areas and with sales continuing at a steady pace, this figure should increase substantially throughout 2018.
 Away from the coastal areas, there are plenty of ex-pats in the main cities too.
+Additionally there are thousands of other EU nationals who have chosen to reside permanently in Western Turkey.

 A: Turkey is a signatory to a treaty for the prevention of double taxation with many countries of the world.